Raindrops (Dee Clark song)

-"Raindrops" is a 1961 song by American R&B singer Dee Clark, and was released in April of that same year.
+"Raindrops" is a popular song written and recorded by American R&B singer Dee Clark, released in April 1961.

 Background

 The ballad is about a man who tries to convince himself that the tears he is crying since his lover's departure are raindrops since "a man ain't supposed to cry."
 Clark was reportedly inspired to write the song after a late night drive through a heavy rainstorm.
 Accordingly, the opening and closing of the song both feature heavy rain and thunder sound effects, with the closing augmented by Clark's powerful, swooping falsetto.

 Musicians on the record included Al Duncan on drums, Quinn Wilson on bass, Earl Skarritt on electric guitar and Phil Upchurch on acoustic guitar, plus a string section.
-The song was recorded in a three hour session at Universal Recording Corporation in Chicago, with Bruce Swedien as engineer.
+The song was recorded in a three-hour session at Universal Recording Corporation in Chicago, with Bruce Swedien as engineer.

 Chart performance

-The song peaked at No.2 on the Hot 100, behind Quarter to Three by Gary U.S. Bonds.
-On other US charts, "Raindrops" peaked at No.3 on the R&B chart.
+The song peaked at No.2 on the Hot 100 (held back from No.1 by Gary U.S. Bond's "Quarter To Three").
+On other US charts, "Raindrops" peaked at No. 3 on the R&B chart.
 Billboard ranked it as the ninth most popular song of the year for 1961.